 So if you are traveling in high season, and you want to trek the Inca Trail, you should make sure to book in advance (a minimum of 4 months!) to avoid being disappointed.
 You may also need to save some money: tours cost upwards of $700.
 But if that’s what you want, of course, the experience is worth it.

-I have walked the Inca Trail myself, and wrote extensively about it.
+I have walked the Inca Trail twice, and wrote extensively about it.
 Make sure you read my post Walking The Inca Trail To Machu Picchu.

 Walk the short (one day) Inca Trail

 If you don’t have the time – or the budget – to take on the classic full length Inca Trail, don’t worry: there is the option to take a one-day hike along the trail.
 That said, there is just one particular section of the trail open to single day hikers – you won’t be able to choose any section to walk along (due to the permit situation).